 A - Materials and colors have been studied and an update pallet is reflected in the MUP drawings.
-The Design rationale at the gaskets is that darker tinted, and less reflective glass is used In order to reinforce the gasket form and differentiate from the rest of the tower, while at the rest of the tower a more silver blue lightly reflective glass is used.
+The Design rationale at the recesses is that darker tinted, and less reflective glass is used in order to reinforce the recess form and differentiate from the rest of the tower, while at the rest of the tower a more silver blue lightly reflective glass is used.
 Vision glass and spandrel glass are intended to visually harmonize.
 Raised metal panel, which protrudes 4" from the vision glass, will provide depth and residential quality feel to the tower.
-Accent colors used at the ground, lower soffits and rooftop are warmer natural colors alluding to materials such as masonry and warmer colors used in the U-district. floor See sheet A-200 and A-201.
+Accent colors used at the ground, lower soffits and rooftop are warmer natural colors alluding to materials such as masonry and warmer colors used in the U-district ground level floor.